chanzuckerberg/miniwdl/docs/wdlviz.md

 # Codelab: wdlviz

-In this lab, we'll develop an example Python program for analyzing a WDL workflow using miniwdl's API, generating a [graphviz](https://www.graphviz.org/) visualization of the workflow's dependency structure.
-We'll keep this example brief and barebones; a more-elaborate version can be found [in the miniwdl repo](https://github.com/chanzuckerberg/miniwdl/blob/master/examples/wdlviz.py).
+In this lab, we'll develop a Python program using miniwdl's API to generate a [graphviz](https://www.graphviz.org/) visualization of a WDL workflow's internal dependency structure.
+We'll keep this example brief and barebones, while a more-elaborate version can be found [in the miniwdl repo](https://github.com/chanzuckerberg/miniwdl/blob/master/examples/wdlviz.py).

 Begin by installing (i) graphviz using your OS package manager (e.g. `apt install graphviz`), and (ii) either `pip3 install miniwdl graphviz` or `conda install miniwdl graphviz` as you prefer.